 Preliminary Exam Details

-The preliminary exam is an oral examination conducted by the Preliminary Exam Committee, and it is usually taken during the fifth semester before the majority of the dissertation research has been completed.
+The preliminary exam is an oral examination conducted by the Preliminary Exam Committee, and it is usually taken during the third or fourth year before the majority of the dissertation research has been completed.
 The Ph.D. candidate is responsible for arranging with committee members a suitable time and place for the exam.
-The candidate must submit information regarding the time and place for the exam to the Bioengineering graduate office at least three weeks prior to the chosen date.
-In turn, the office coordinates with the Bioengineering Graduate Committee, department head, and Graduate College to obtain committee appointments.
+The candidate must submit information regarding the time and place for the exam to the Bioengineering graduate office at least two weeks prior to the chosen date.
+The Graduate Programs Coordinator will coordinate with the Graduate College to obtain the necessary paperwork.

 Students must complete the first stage of the Ph.D. program before the prelim exam can be taken.
 Each candidate must submit the written thesis proposal to the committee at least one week prior to the prelim exam.
 The proposal is written in the format of a typical National Institutes of Health (NIH) grant application, and it has four sections: (A) Specific Aims (1 page), (B) Background and Significance (2 pages), (C) Preliminary Results (3 pages), and (D) Methods (4 pages), with a limit of 10 pages including all text and figures but excluding references.
 The proposal must include a tentative title for the dissertation.